Whether you are looking to work or study, childcare can be the biggest barrier to overcome, however, there are many options.

 Registered childminders provide care in their own home for other peoples children.
 They are registered with Ofsted and are inspected every 3 years.

 Childminders can often be flexible about the hours they work and they will provide your child with lots of fun, play and learning.
 They can make the most of local parks, playgrounds, toy libraries, drop-in groups and community centres.
 Children have the chance to make good friends with other children who go to a childminder.
-Some childminders are able to offer part time early learning funded places for 2, 3 and 4 year olds.
+Some childminders are able to offer free part time early learning funded places for 2, 3 and 4 year olds.
 The plus points are:

 Every childminder is different so look for someone who will suit your children.
 It is important to choose a childminder whose views on childcare are broadly similar to your own.